-Lose 10 pounds with these healthy dinner recipes
+10 delicious dinner recipes under 500 calories

+After a long day of work, household chores and another day of emotionally draining news reports, it's no surprise you have little energy to spare when it comes to making dinner.
+But if you're trying to lose weight, or maintain a healthy weight while being stuck at home, that last meal of the day is key to avoiding late-night snacking and packing in all the nutrients your body needs.

-Looking to drop 10 pounds by summer?
-This plan is the perfect guide: It contains delicious meals with the right balance of lean proteins, high-quality carbs and healthy fats to give you fast and effective results.
+So what's for dinner tonight?
+We took all the guesswork out of that question by consulting TODAY nutritionist, Joy Bauer.
+Her plan is the perfect guide: It contains delicious meals with the right balance of lean proteins, high-quality carbs and healthy fats to give you fast and effective results.
 Plus, each tasty option has plenty of nutrient-packed and fiber-filled produce, providing loads of vitamins and minerals to keep you feeling full and satisfied.

-RELATED: Want to follow along with Joy and officially join Drop 10 TODAY?
-Sign up here!

 Dinner rules:

-Each dinner option contains no more than 500 calories.
+Each of the Drop 10 dinner options contains no more than 500 calories.

-Before starting your meal, drink 16 ounces (2 cups) of water, and have as much additional water as you’d like during your meal.
-Front loading with water can take the edge off your hunger.
+"Pre-game" before your meal!
+Front loading before dinner can take the edge off your hunger.

-Should you eat before you work out, or after?
-Joy Bauer's Diet SOSPlay Video - 1:01

-Should you eat before you work out, or after?
-Joy Bauer's Diet SOSPlay Video - 1:01
+Drink 16 ounces (2 cups) of water and eat one large handful (about 1 cup) of any non-starchy vegetable from this list.
+(Click here to see a larger version of approved non-starchy vegetables.)

-And finally, sit down and slow down.
-Take a seat and take the time to own your meal.
-Slow the pace of your eating — this will enhance digestion and allow you to be more aware of hunger and fullness cues.
+Then, take a seat and take your time.
+Slowing down the pace of your eating will enhance digestion and allow you to be more aware of hunger and fullness cues.

 Dinner options: